Exercise 2

 Local Outlier Detection

-Here, we identify local outliers based on common QC metrics such as library size, number of detected genes, and mitochondrial percentage. localOutliers from SpotSweeper helps in identifying spots that deviate significantly from their local neighborhood.
+We will use localOutliers from SpotSweeper which helps identifying spots that deviate significantly from their local neighborhood.

 # Identify local outliers based on library size ("sum" of counts).